Bendamustine Hydrochloride (Bendeka®, Treanda®)

 - Tumor Lysis Syndrome: If there are a large amount of tumor cells in your body prior to treatment, you are at risk for tumor lysis syndrome.
 This happens when the tumor cells die too quickly and their waste overwhelms the body.
 You may be given a medication (allopurinol) and IV fluids to help prevent this.
 If you experience nausea, vomiting, diarrhea or become lethargic (drowsy, sluggish), notify your oncology team right away.
 TLS can affect your kidney function.
 Your provider will monitor your kidney function with blood work.
 Notify your provider if you have little or no urine output.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 3 months after treatment.
+Effective birth control is necessary during treatment and for at least 6 months after treatment has ended for women and 3 months for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication.
+You should not breastfeed while receiving this medication or for 1 week after your last dose.